 Event selection

-When selecting events – and in particular respective time coordinates – we have to be careful to choose events whose transformation gives us resulting identical time coordinate in frame B. The reason is that an observer in frame B is naturally interested in the positions of the rod’s ends at the same point in time.
+When selecting events – and in particular respective time coordinates – we have to be careful to choose events whose transformation gives us a resulting identical time coordinate in frame B. The reason is that an observer in frame B is naturally interested in the positions of the rod’s ends at the same point in time.
 We choose the target time coordinate to be tB = 0 (collision time):

 Let us call the x-, y-, t-coordinates of events for the left and the right ends of the rod in the rotated coordinate systems of frames C and B